felixmachaoran/datasci100/README.md

 - _Using only training data_, visualize the data with at least one plot relevant to the analysis you plan to do (this is exploratory data analysis).
 An example of a useful visualization could be one that compares the distributions of each of the predictor variables you plan to use in your analysis.

 **Methods:**
-- Explain how you will conduct either your data analysis and which variables/columns you will use. <u> Note - you do not need to use all variables/columns that exist in the raw data set.
+- Explain how you will conduct either your data analysis and which variables/columns you will use.
+Note - you do not need to use all variables/columns that exist in the raw data set.
 In fact, that's often not a good idea.
-For each variable think: is this a useful variable for prediction?</u>
+For each variable think: is this a useful variable for prediction?
-- Describe at least one way that you will visualize the results **Expected outcomes and significance:**
+- Describe at least one way that you will visualize the results

+**Expected outcomes and significance:**
 - What do you expect to find?
 - What impact could such findings have?
 - What future questions could this lead to?